United Way of Greater Houston

 Address: 50 Waugh Drive, Houston, TX 77007

-Grant Application Inquiries: communitybuilder@unitedwayhouston.org
+Grant Application Enquiries: communitybuilder@unitedwayhouston.org

 Overview

-United Way of Greater Houston (EIN 74-1167964) is a century-old nonprofit organization that has evolved its mission to focus specifically on serving the region's most vulnerable populations.
-The organization distributes over $34 million annually in grants to more than 160 nonprofit partners across a four-county region.
+United Way of Greater Houston (EIN 74-1167964) is a century-old nonprofit organisation that has evolved its mission to focus specifically on serving the region's most vulnerable populations.
+The organisation distributes over $34 million annually in grants to more than 160 nonprofit partners across a four-county region.
 In their 2023-24 campaign, United Way raised $56 million in community contributions plus an additional $7 million from foundation grants, bequests, and sponsorships.

 Funding Priorities

-Grant Programs
+Grant Programmes

 • Emergency/Safety Net Services: Aid for unexpected challenges and basic needs